Muhindo-Galien/Gym-Git-Exercise-Solutions/ReadMe.md

 Here's how i did it:

 1. Create a Project & Initialize Git:
-- Create a new directory for your project: `mkdir Gym-Git-Exercise-Solutions`
+- Create a new directory for my project: `mkdir Gym-Git-Exercise-Solutions`
 - Change into the project directory: `cd Gym-Git-Exercise-Solutions`
 - Initialize Git: `git init`

-2. Rename your main branch from `master` to `main`:
+2. Rename my main branch from `master` to `main`:
 - Rename the branch locally: `git branch -m master main`

 3. Make changes to the project

-5. Stage your changes and commit them:
+5. Stage my changes and commit them:
 - Add all changes to the staging area: `git add .`
 - Commit the changes with a descriptive message: `git commit -m "Gym-Git-Exercise-Solutions init"`